msteeger/homebridge-http-slider/README.md

 A homebridge plugin to provide a simple slider, that calls specific http-urls at specific states.

+(At the moment) There is no polling or requesting of an actual state from an http-server possible!

 # Installation
 1. Install [Homebridge](https://github.com/nfarina/homebridge)
 2. Install this plugin `sudo npm install -g homebridge-http-slider`